Home › Label Printer Comparison

 DYMO LabelWriter 4XL

-The 4XL extends the LabelWriter range to 4" labels including 4x6" shipping labels.
-Same DYMO proprietary label system, same Shopify integration, same 300 DPI output — now in the full shipping label size used by UPS, FedEx, and USPS.
+Extends the LabelWriter range to 4" labels including 4x6" shipping labels.
+Same DYMO proprietary label system, same Shopify integration, same 300 DPI output.

 4x6 shipping labels300 DPIShopify readyView on Amazon